nikitakoselev/TogetherWeOpenSource/content-requests.md

 ### Open Questions:
-Open Source vulnerability management - how do you stay ahead of the hackers??
+Open Source vulnerability management - how do you stay ahead of the hackers?

 ### Answers: